anikrooz/housebatt/README.md

 I'll put the definitions for my homeassistant display up somewhere.
 Nice to watch the battery status
 ![Homeassistant example screen](readmepics/ha.png)

+## Known limitations
+  My SoyoSource inverter bottoms out at 43v so I'm only getting 40% of the battery's capacity

 ## Credits